 0-1) and the greatest ID possible (that is

 18446744073709551615-18446744073709551615).
 As you can see it is a lot cleaner to write

 Then there are APIs where we want to say, the ID of the item with the greatest ID inside the stream.
 This is what

 $ means.
-So for instance if I want only new entires with
+So for instance if I want only new entries with

-XREADGROUP I use such ID to tell that I already have all the existing entries, but not the news that will be inserted in the future.
+XREADGROUP I use this ID to signify I already have all the existing entries, but not the new ones that will be inserted in the future.
 Similarly when I create or set the ID of a consumer group, I can set the last delivered item to

-$ in order to just deliver new entires to the consumers using the group.
+$ in order to just deliver new entries to the consumers in the group.